 As per SOLAS Ch V/11, IMO is recognized as the only international body for developing guidelines, criteria and regulations on an international level for ship reporting systems.

-Vessel Traffic Services

-As per SOLAS Ch V/12 contracting governments planning and implementing VTS shall, wherever possible, follow IMO guideline (IMO Res A.1158 (32)).
-The use of VTS may only be made mandatory in sea areas within the territorial seas of a coastal state.

-VTS should have the capability to interact with vessel traffic and respond to developing situations within a VTS area to improve the safety of navigation.
-Therefore, VTS could be considered a risk mitigation measure for OREI.

 Safety and Cautionary Zones

 Safety Zones

 Under the United Nations Convention on the Law of the Sea 1982, coastal states have exclusive rights over artificial islands and structures in their exclusive economic zones (EEZ).
 These constructions can provide economic benefits.
 However, they must not hinder safe navigation or harm the environment.
 The coastal state has full jurisdiction over these structures, including customs, fiscal, health, safety, and immigration regulations.